ajlee2006/poliespellinglish/README.md

 ![ψ and φ look like t+v and p+w](https://raw.githubusercontent.com/ajlee2006/poliespellinglish/main/images/poliespellinglish%20demonstrating%20psi-phi-updated.png)

 ## Consonants
-All the English consonants are in Poliespo, except /ŋ/ which I have converted to ng, so that is pretty simple to transfer over.
+All the English consonants are in Poliespo, except /ŋ/ which I have converted to ng because that [appears to sort of work in Esperanto](https://en.wikipedia.org/wiki/Esperanto_orthography#Sound_values), so that is pretty simple to transfer over.
 Glottal stops are ignored.

 ![Consonant table](https://raw.githubusercontent.com/ajlee2006/poliespellinglish/main/images/poliespellinglish%20consonants-updated.png)